 Prior to joining Genzyme in 1985 Mr. Casamento has held a number of marketing, sales, finance and business development positions with Novartis, Hoffmann-LaRoche, Johnson & Johnson and American Hospital Supply Corporation where he was Vice President of Business Development and Strategic Planning for the Critical Care Division from January, 1983 until May, 1985.
-During his career he has completed well over 100 major business development of his businesses.
+During his career he has completed well over 100 major business development/M&A deals which had the effect of enhancing and expediting the growth and development of his businesses.
 He took four biotechnology companies public and secured pubic and VC financing for five biotechnology companies.

-He is a Director and Board member International Stem Cell Corporation.
-During his career he has served on the boards of nine public companies.
+He is a Director and Board member at Eton Pharmaceuticals and International Stem Cell Corporation.
+Mr. Casamento also currently serves as an Independent Director for AzurRx Biopharma.
+During his career he has served on the boards of twelve public companies.
 Mr. Casamento also served as Chairman of the Audit Committee of Astex Pharmaceuticals and is a SOX defined financial expert.
 He is a member of the Fordham University Science Council and has been a guest lecturer at Fordham University.
 He was previously Vice Chairman of the Catholic Medical Mission Board, a large not for profit organization providing health care services to third world countries.
-A graduate of Fordham University in New York City and Iona College in New Rochelle, New York, Mr. Casamento has a degree in Pharmacy and an MBA.
+A graduate of Fordham University in New York City and Iona College in New Rochelle, New York.
+Mr. Casamento has a degree in Pharmacy and an MBA.